-The evaluation of the natural range of functional flows in relation to ecosystem functions should be performed as a high-level exercise, in which potential limiting factors are considered for each target function.
-In the dammed river example described above, the user should evaluate the specific ecosystem functions for each component and may determine that the natural range of flows will support functions associated with the fall pulse flow, wet season baseflows, and spring flow recession.
+The evaluation of natural functional flows in relation to ecosystem functions should be performed as a high-level exercise, in which potential limiting factors are considered for each target function.
+In the dammed river example described above, the user would evaluate the specific ecosystem functions for each component and may determine that the natural range of flows are expected to support functions associated with the fall pulse flow, wet-season baseflow, and spring flow recession.
 However, downstream channel incision may limit the effectiveness of natural wet season peak flows in supporting floodplain functions and temperature alteration may limit the effectiveness of natural dry season baseflows in supporting fish rearing habitat.
-The natural range of fall pulse flow, wet season baseflows, and the spring flow recession should be used to set ecological flow criteria (in Step 4), while further investigation should be performed (in Steps 5-7 of Section B) to develop ecological flow criteria for the remaining two functional flow components.
+Therefore, further investigation should be performed (in Steps 5-7 of Section B) to develop ecological flow criteria for wet-season peak flows and dry season baseflow.
+Since current conditions at the sites are not expected to impair the functions of the fall pulse flow, wet-season baseflow, and the spring flow recession, the natural range of functional flow metrics for those components can be selected as ecological flow criteria (in Step 4).